extrange/chanel/docs/trips/temp.md

 Jun 28, Wed:

--   1250 - 0900 (7hr 10 min) Flight from Singapore to Tokyo Narita
+-   1250-0900 Flight from Singapore to Tokyo, Arrival in the morning
 -   [Transport to Shinjuku][nrt-to-shinjuku]
 -   Purchase or rent mountaineering gear and supplies at Shinjuku ([Yamarent][yamarent], [L-breath][lbreath], 7-eleven, Don Quijote)
 -   Eat Ichiran Ramen, Explore Kabukicho, Omoide Yokocho in Shinjuku